Understanding the B2B Customer Journey: A Comprehensive Practical Guide

 You may offer great products or services, but you’re probably not the only one selling them.
 At this stage, the customer researches the product or service in more detail, compares it with alternatives (or sometimes with other products from the same business if they use multiple stores), and evaluates the potential benefits and drawbacks.

-For example, the small manufacturing company will compare two suppliers before making the final decision: they’ll take everything into account, including price, quality, and level of service.
 To win the customer from a competitor at this stage, consider the following methods:

 - Create product comparisons.